Is Henna Safe?

 - Additional Ingredients

 - Binding Agent - we all know water and oil don't mix, so a binding agent helps hold the henna mix together for longer.
 Example: guar gum (we don't recommend xanthan gum).

 - Conditioning Component - ingredients like yoghurt, shea butter, aloe vera can help keep your skin moisturized.
 The downside is they will dilute the color so you won’t get the rich, earthy brown we all know and love.
 We recommend applying coconut oil afterwards to stay moisturized without compromising your henna tattoo.

 At Mihenna, we’ve tested various ingredients until we found the perfect combination without sacrificing your safety.
 Read more about how we made the best henna paste.
 All our ingredients are combined with USDA-certified organic henna powder from Rajasthan, India.
 We even called in a professional to find out the molecule components of our henna.
 Check out the report here to learn more.

-Mihenna solves this problem by mixing small batches of henna paste as the orders come in.
+Mihenna solves this problem by mixing small batches of henna paste as the orders come in and binding the mixture together with organic guar gum.
 We send you fresh paste that hasn’t been sitting around waiting.
 We recommend you stick the henna paste right in the freezer if you aren’t going to use it right away.
 Frozen paste can last up to 3 months without separating or losing its color.

 You can also get the freshest possible henna paste with The Henna Powder Kit.
 We provide the organic henna powder, our custom blend of essential oils, and easy-to-use, illustrated instructions, and you mix it up whenever you want.
 Fresh when you need it.